filrak/vsf/docs/rfc/integrations.md

 Once you have API Client you can use it to build modules with Vue hooks.
 You're API are those hooks, setup method and possibly.

-When making an integration API client can be skipped but we recommend having it so it can be used with different frameworks than Vue.
+When making an integration API client can be skipped but we recommend building it so integration can be used with different frameworks than Vue.
 :::

-### Responsibilities

-### Architecture

-TBD

 ### Example
 To use Vue Storefront integration user just needs to run it's `setup` function and then start calling Hooks in Vue components.